kae1506/SnakeEnv/README.md

 env.step() works quite like OpenAI's gym environments.
 Its returns: rewards, done, nextState.

+# Reward Function
 The reward function is quite basic.
 It give a reward of +1 when it gets an apple, 0 when it doesnt.
 To overcome the sparse reward situation with this reward function, I have added 100 apples in the beginning.
 As the episodes continue, it slowly decreases to one.

+# Inputs and Actions
-The input is a vector of 6 values, and theree are 5 possible actions.
+The input is a vector of 6 values, and there are 5 possible actions.
 Inputs - x, y of the head of the snake
          xVelocity, yVelocity of the snake
          x, y, of the closest apple